agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - Terraform: Network and server setup; GitLab CI/CD: Automation of testing and deployment

 **Constraints and Resources: Consider any limitations or resources available to you:**
-1. Time: One week to complete this project.
+1. Time: Two week to complete this project.
 2. Skills: What do you already know?
 What might you need to learn?
   - Knowledge in Python to build API
   - Learn how to use AWS Lambda and API Gateway